F-Kirchhoff/web-hh-22-7-recap-project-6/README.md

 ### Tasks

-- [ ] Create a place details component displaying the required elements
+- [ ] Add a places folder in the pages folder containing a `[id].js`
-- [ ] Add a places folder with a `[id].js` in the pages folder
+- [ ] Create an api endpoint in your `api/places/[id]` route for fetching the specific place from the database with a GET request
-- [ ] Create a page component in this file which uses the place details component for rendering the attraction data
+- [ ] Create a page component in this file which displays the requested elements by fetching the necessary place data from that api endpoint

 ## Userstory 5